Main Fine Arts / Art History museum, Vienna

 Tour by Drs Kees Kaldenbach, a professional Art History scholar with excellent teaching skills.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.
 Entry best at from 9 or 10AM.

-1. Expensive option: You can hire me and I will fly in to be your own outstanding private “Professore”.
+Expensive option: You can hire me and I will fly in to be your own outstanding private “Professore”.
 At your cost, I will fly in especially for you and I will guide you after spending a hotel night.
 And then a very memorable museum visit or two.
+Please book a time slot ticket for yourself and for the guide.
+New: Private Audio system available.

 This great museum, situated on the Ring street, was built by the architects Semper and Hasenauer, and was opened in 1891 by Emperor Franz Joseph.
 It contains the fabulously rich Habsburg-Lorraine family art collections.